ekrsulov/ttpe/doc/docs/api/plugin-manager.md

 # Plugin Manager API

-The **PluginManager** is the central orchestrator of TTPE's plugin system.
+The **PluginManager** is the central orchestrator of Vectornest's plugin system.
 It manages plugin lifecycle, handles plugin registration, provides access to plugin APIs, and coordinates UI components (panels, overlays, actions) across the application.

 ## Overview